Buffet E13 clarinet

 this price point you can expect a level of refinement that may well be

-your money you get a nicely made clarinet in Grenadilla.
-I want to sound
+For your money you get a nicely made clarinet in Grenadilla.
+I want to

-a note of dissatisfaction here by noting that Buffet dye the wood.
-I assume
+sound a note of dissatisfaction here by noting that Buffet dye the wood.

-that this is because they feel the market expects a Grenadilla clarinet
+I assume that this is because they feel the market expects a Grenadilla

-to be black.
-It's a reasonable assumption, but not a terribly brave one.
+clarinet to be black.
+It's a reasonable assumption, but not a terribly

-It's a bit of a pain for us repairers in that when it come around to oiling
+brave one.
+It's a bit of a pain for us repairers in that when it comes

-the body, care has to be taken to ensure that the oil mix doesn't contain
+around to oiling the body, care has to be taken to ensure that the oil

 I assume too that the reason they have to use dye is that it's hard to